• Published August 15, 2024

 Watch our webinar, Leading Through Change, and learn how to become a more change-capable leader, effective in both change management and change leadership.

-While formal change processes might be well understood, too many change leaders neglect the all-important human side of change equation.
+While formal change processes might be well understood, too many change leaders overlook the all-important human side of change equation.

 The most effective change leaders know that another key in how to lead change is devoting effort to engaging everyone involved in the change and remembering that people need time to adapt to change — no matter how fast-moving the change initiative — to combat change fatigue and encourage embracing change.
-And they exhibit these 3 crucial qualities of leading people:
+And they exhibit these 3 crucial competencies of leading people through change:

 Successful change projects were characterized by leaders removing barriers to employee success.
 These include personal barriers, such as wounded egos and a sense of loss, as well as professional barriers, such as the time and resources necessary to carry out a change plan.
 Leaders of unsuccessful change focused exclusively on results, so employees didn’t get the support they needed for the change.